-Elizabeth J. Boland, 62 Independent Director Since 2019
+Elizabeth J. Boland, 63 Independent Director Since 2019

 Career Highlights.
 Ms. Boland currently serves as a member of our Audit Committee.
-Since June 1999, Ms. Boland has served as the Chief Financial Officer of Bright Horizons Family Solutions Inc., a leading global provider of child care and early education and workplace education services based in the United States.
-Ms. Boland joined Bright Horizons in 1997 and served as the Chief Financial Officer for the company's initial public offering later that year.
-Subsequent to the merger between Bright Horizons and Corporate Family Solutions, Inc. in 1998, Ms. Boland served as Senior Vice President of Finance until she was appointed Chief Financial Officer of the surviving merged company in 1999.
-From 1994 to 1997, Ms. Boland served as the Chief Financial Officer of The Visionaries, Inc., a non-profit television production company.
-From 1990 to 1994, Ms. Boland served as Vice President-Finance for Olsten Corporation, a publicly-traded home health care staffing company.
-From 1981 to 1990, Ms. Boland served on the audit staff at PwC in Boston, MA, completing her tenure as a senior audit manager.
+Since June 1999, Ms. Boland has served as the Chief Financial Officer of Bright Horizons Family Solutions Inc., a leading global provider of early education, child care and workforce education services based in the United States.
+Prior to joining Bright Horizons in 1997, Ms. Boland served as the Chief Financial Officer and Vice President, Finance, at various companies.
+From 1981 to 1990, Ms. Boland worked on the audit staff at PwC in Boston, MA, completing her tenure as a senior audit manager.
 Ms. Boland is a graduate of the University of Notre Dame and is a CPA.

 Experience and Skills.
-Ms. Boland brings the Board years of senior level executive experience and a valuable perspective in finance, accounting and auditing practices.
+Ms. Boland brings to the Board years of senior level executive experience and a valuable perspective in finance, accounting and auditing practices, as well as expertise in the dynamics of the children's market.
 Ms. Boland qualifies as an "audit committee financial expert" under applicable SEC rules.